filswan/go-swan-client/README.md

    --import                     whether to import CAR file to lotus (default: true)
 ```
 **Files generated after this step:**
-- `car.json`: contains information for CAR file
+- `car.json`: contains information for the CAR file
-- `car.csv`: contains information for CAR file
+- `car.csv`: contains information for the CAR file
 - `[dataCID].car`: the source file(s) will be merged into this car file

 #### ipfs-car
-:bell: `ipfs-car` pacakage is **required**: `sudo npm install -g ipfs-car`
+:bell: `ipfs-car` package is **required**: `sudo npm install -g ipfs-car`

-:bell: This option will merge files under source directory to one car file in output directory using `ipfs-car` command.
+:bell: This option will merge files under source directory to one car file in the output directory using `ipfs-car` command.
 ```shell
 ./swan-client generate-car ipfs-car --input-dir [input_files_dir] --out-dir [car_file_output_dir]